syncfusion-content/maui-docs/MAUI/LinearProgressBar/getting-started.md

 * Create a new .NET MAUI application in the Visual Studio.

 * The Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add ProgressBar to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Maui.ProgressBar] then install that.
+To add SfLinearProgressBar to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Maui.ProgressBar] then install that.

 ### Register the handler